Old-age pension determined based on year of birth

 Some state and local government employees may be entitled to an old-age pension at an occupational retirement age during a transition period.
-Policemen and Customs employees may have reduced retirement ages if their employment has begun before 1 July 1989 and continues uninterruptedly until their retirement age.
+For example, policemen and Customs employees may have reduced retirement ages if their employment has begun before 1 July 1989 and continues uninterruptedly until their retirement age.
 The occupational retirement ages will also rise gradually for those persons who, before the 2017 rules came into force, would have reached their retirement age in 2018 or later.

 The retirement age of the majority of sailors has already been the same as that under the Employees Pensions Act.
-Only approximately 10 per cent of the currently working sailors have the right to early retirement.
+Roughly 10 per cent of the currently working sailors have the right to early retirement.
 The reform has also taken into account the rising retirement age of the 2017 pension reform.
 At its lowest, the so-called earned retirement age under the Seafarers’ Pensions Act has been 55 years for crewmen and 60 years for officers.

-As of the beginning of 2017, the increment for late retirement is calculated from the age cohort’s retirement age to the time at which the pension starts.
+As of the beginning of 2017, the increment for late retirement is calculated from the age group’s retirement age to the time at which the pension starts.
 The pension is then increased permanently by 0.4 per cent per month that the pension is deferred.
 At the same time, new pension accrues for working, up until the age at which the insurance obligation ends.

-Previously the increment for late retirement was paid if retirement was postponed beyond the age of 68.
+Before 2017, the increment for late retirement was paid if retirement was postponed beyond the age of 68.
 Very few people have postponed their retirement past the age of 68.

 It is possible to take out 25 or 50 per cent of the old-age pension, either early or late.
 It can be taken early at the age of 61.
-In that case, the part of the pension that is taken out is permanently reduced by 0.4 per cent for each month from when the pension is draws to the month after which the person reaches their retirement age.
+In that case, the part of the pension that is taken out early is permanently reduced by 0.4 per cent for each month from when the pension is drawn to the month after which the person reaches their retirement age.
 The age limit for the partial early old-age pension will rise for those born in 1964 or later.